metacpan/prepan-cookbooks/README.md

 ### Ruby Libraries

-You have to the gem libraries listed below:
+You have to install the gem libraries listed below:

   * knife-solo
   * librarian